 Faculty celebrate ADVANCE at UNM

-Now celebrating its 10th year on campus, ADVANCE is a faculty development program in the Provost’s Office that works on promotion and tenure, faculty search, career management and other faculty support.
+ADVANCE, now celebrating its 10th year on campus, is a faculty development program in the Provost’s Office that works on promotion and tenure, faculty search, career management and other faculty support.

 “ADVANCE has been a vital part of my UNM experience and has helped with my development as a faculty member,” said Caroline Scruggs, a regents’ professor of Community and Regional Planning at UNM’s School of Architecture and Planning.